 The next St. Patrick’s Day in Ireland (last year) I went up to Skerries, a small coastal town north of Dublin to watch their local parade.
-The reason I went to Skerries, instead of the big parade in Dublin was I didn’t want to deal with the crowds and insanity of Dublin on St. Patrick’s Day (I mean crossing O’Connell Street Bridge in Dublin on a regular day is busy enough).
-Also Skerries has real connection to the actual St. Patrick.
+The reason I went to Skerries, instead of checking out the big parade in Dublin was that I didn’t want to deal with the crowds and insanity of Dublin on St. Patrick’s Day (crossing O’Connell Street Bridge in Dublin on a regular day is busy enough).
+Also, Skerries has a real connection to the actual St. Patrick (as in the person).
 Just off the coast of Skerries is a series of islands, including one named after St. Patrick himself.
 It is said that back in 432AD St. Patrick set up a monastery here.
 The parade in Skerries was small, and I spent most of the day freezing (it was snowing and I was wearing a light jacket and no jumper/sweater).
 They were doing boat and walking tours of St. Patrick’s Island, but I got there too late for that.
 Oh well, next time I’m in Ireland, on St. Patrick’s Day.

 Both the St. Patrick days I spent in Ireland weren’t too exciting, but I did spend almost two years in Ireland so I thought I’d share a few photos of Ireland (both the Republic of Ireland and Northern Ireland (which is a part of the UK) for St. Patrick’s Day.
 Photos are in no particular order.

 Waterford Treasures is a small museum in Waterford with Viking artifacts.
 Waterford was the first place in Ireland where the Vikings landed.

 A walking trail at the Newbridge Estate in Donabate, Ireland.
 I used to live in Donabate and tried to visit here as often as I could.

 A sunset in Dún Laoghaire, a small town south of Dublin.